elliottomlinson/cardmaster/README.md

        id="Heroic Inspiration" title="⚡ Name an NPC.
 They will be suddenly inspired to seek greatness.
 By next session they will be incredibly powerful.">
 </p>

-While held, cards can have a **✋ Hand Effect**.
-As with
+Some have a **✋ Hand Effect** when held.
+Like
   <i><a href="#Swarm" title="⚡ Pick a small animal or insect for your target to be swarmed by. &#013;✋ You are constantly covered in an insect of your choice">Swarm</a></i>,
   <i><a href="#Slingshot" title="⚡ Launch a baseball sized rock at a visible target. &#013;✋ Gain advantage when throwing objects.">Slingshot</a></i>, and
   <i><a href="#Lover Fatale" title="⚡ A visible NPC develops feelings for you. &#013;✋ Attacks against characters who love you deal 25 bonus damage.">Lover Fatale</a></i>,
-these can help build a character's identity.
+they may shape a character's identity.

 <br>
 <p align="center">